noFlowWater/signage_solution/README.md

 - The server will verify if the recognized user is a returning visitor.
 - In cases where user recognition is unsuccessful, an alternative authentication method is provided.

-Menu Recommendations and Reconfiguration through Web App:
+Custom Menu Recommendations and Reconfiguration through Web App:
 - User data registration will be facilitated both at the kiosk and in the server's database.
 - The web app will offer menu recommendations based on user information.
 - Menus will be dynamically altered based on user data (considering factors like allergies, etc.).